 - After naps

 Mind that puppies are still unable to hold their bladder completely.
 Thus, they may also need to go potty in between the schedule mentioned above.
-Be sure that other family members also follow the puppy toilet training schedule, as even the smallest lapses in supervision can set you back.

-Puppy Toilet Training Pointer #3: Recognise the signs that your puppy needs to go potty.
+Puppy Toilet Training Pointer #3: Recognise the Signs That Your Puppy Needs to Go Potty.

 How will you know that your pup can’t hold off his need to eliminate or pee anymore?
 Watch your puppy closely for these indications: